FAMILY PASSION DEDICATION

 The area of Clayton Park has functioned as a humble boat livery since the 1800's, and Lake Henry was home to commercial operations that included a large ice house operation, and a furniture factory.
 Trains from the town of Scranton regularly brought socialites to visit the paradise in the country.

-Today, Clayton Park is a labor of love carrying forward the heritage that has stayed in the family over 160 years.
+Today, Clayton Park is a labor of love carrying forward the heritage that has stayed in the family for 160 years.
 Currently a 70 acre vacation destination at the heart of which are the fundamentals of camping, fishing, boating and live music.
 Our hearts call us back to Lake Henry and our backyard community, where family and friends join us to rest, and regenerate their mind, body and spirit.

 We Know Us

 We are what we are because we know who we are.
 It all began with Garret Van Sickle, the current owner's 3rd great grand uncle.
-How's that for heritage?

 We are a quiet respite off the beaten path.
 We are on a beautiful lake.
 We are devoted to our natural environment and hold a strong sense of duty for its preservation.